Sex Chromosome Evolution

 - The probability of fusions 2020, Finding 2: Habronattus show a statistically significant excess of SA-fusions (8/10 observed, p < 10⁻⁵).

-- Worse than nothing at 2024, Finding 1: Non-PAR fusions are favored under sexual antagonism while PAR fusions are disfavored, because obligate PAR recombination reconstitutes maladaptive genotypes each generation.
+- Worse than Nothing at All 2024, Finding 1: Non-PAR fusions are favored under sexual antagonism while PAR fusions are disfavored due to obligate PAR recombination.

-- Worse than nothing at 2024, Finding 2: A PAR fusion under sexually antagonistic selection is predicted to be more detrimental than no fusion at all.
+- Worse than Nothing at All 2024, Finding 2: A PAR fusion under sexually antagonistic selection is predicted to be more detrimental than no fusion at all.

-- Worse than nothing at 2024, Finding 3: Y-autosome non-PAR fusions reach marginally higher fixation frequencies than X-autosome fusions because X fusions spend only one-third of their time in males where the selective benefit is realized.
+- Worse than Nothing at All 2024, Finding 3: Y-autosome non-PAR fusions reach marginally higher fixation frequencies than X-autosome fusions because X fusions spend only one-third of their time in males.

 - Blackmon & Brandvain 2017, Finding 1: Y inversions fix under broader parameters and lower selection coefficients than comparable X chromosome inversions.

-- Blackmon & Brandvain 2017, Finding 2: SA selection can fix Y inversions that increase aneuploidy by ~4–6% when the male-beneficial allele is dominant and s ≥ 0.2, showing how short-term Y interests drive long-term fragility.
+- Blackmon & Brandvain 2017, Finding 2: SA selection can fix Y inversions that increase aneuploidy by ~4–6% when the male-beneficial allele is dominant and s ≥ 0.2.

-- Blackmon & Brandvain 2017, Finding 3: When h < ~0.3, X inversions capturing a female-beneficial allele cannot fix and persist instead as stable polymorphisms.
+- Blackmon & Brandvain 2017, Finding 3: When h < ~0.3, X inversions capturing a female-beneficial allele persist as stable polymorphisms rather than fixing.

 - Blackmon et al. 2015, Finding 1: Haplodiploid mite species have ~2n=5 fewer chromosomes than diplodiploid relatives (PMCMC < 0.001).